Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

  - Detecting USBs when plugged into Dock
  - Detecting eGPU devices

-Pending:
- - Not turning on when plugging into dock (Wake on AC Attach)

 Not Fixed:
- - Not turning on via power button while docked
+ - Not turning on sometimes.

+This is still pending Framework Support, which I'll update when notable things happen.